OmerTu/GoogleHomeKodi/README.md

 1. Install the [Node.js](https://nodejs.org/en/download/) application server on your target computer
    _Note:_ Minimum required Version is **6.10** (but 10 or higher for the broker feature)
 2. Choose a location, where your app will live (i.e `C:\node\`)
-3. Clone this repo with git or simply download and unzip the sourcecode (green button on the top-right)
+3. Clone this repo with git (recommended) or simply download and unzip the sourcecode (green button on the top-right)
 4. You now should have a folder with a bunch of files in it (i.e. here `C:\node\GoogleHomeKodi`)
 5. Install this app
   ```batch